Debt is dumb, cash is king.”

 “To borrow or not to borrow”, that is the question.

-So which should you do?
+So which should you do when you invest in real estate?
 Is debt evil and dumb?
 Or is it a smart part of your wealth plan?

 Debt Is Like a Loaded Gun